The assessment process

 I appreciate that having an appointment with someone unfamiliar can be rather daunting and therefore I offer a free 5-10 minute Zoom 'hello' in the days just beforehand so the person who's seeing me can say 'hello', ask questions, etc.

 You'll receive an email the weekend before the appointment with a few gentle reminders, such as what you'll need on the day.
-There'll be an attachment for children and young people which has a photo of me and some friendly information about what to expect.
+For 2 hour assessments, there'll be an attachment for children and young people which has a photo of me and some friendly information about what to expect.

 If you're a parent, you're welcome to pop in to see my dining room which is where I assess.
-You can then return 2 hours later if your child is having a 2 hour assessment .
+You can then return 2 hours later if your child is having a 2 hour assessment.
 Alternatively, you're welcome to stay in your car or in my garden.
 As well as outdoor seating areas, I have an insulated, heated outdoor garden cabin for parents to use.
-This has a comfy sofa, an Alexa for music/the radio and a TV with a FireStick where you can watch Netflix, BBC iPlayer, ITV-X, etc.
+This has a comfy sofa and a TV with a FireStick where you can watch Netflix, BBC iPlayer, ITV-X, etc. All internal doors in my home are kept open and the patio door remains unlocked.

 The photos below may be helpful for you/your child to see my dining room, my garden cabin, etc.